SwiftUI VStack, HStack, and ZStack Explained Clearly

 Difficulty: Beginner

-1. What Is VStack, HStack, and ZStack?
+1. What Are VStack, HStack, and ZStack?

 2. Why VStack, HStack, and ZStack Matter

-They matter because they let you:
+They matter because they make layout:

-3. Basic Syntax or Core Idea
+3. Basic Syntax and Core Idea

 Basic VStack syntax

-This example places text views one below another.
+This example places two text views vertically.

 import SwiftUI